jzelenjak/SoftwareEngineeringMethods/meetings/sprint-retrospective/sprint-3-retrospective.md

 | As a user, I want the system to have a root user | Add a root user | Jegor | 2| 5 |Yes  | |
 | As a student/lecturer I want to be able to receive a contract to fill out and sign.     | Implement get-contract endpoint.                   | Mihnea           | 3                                    | 3                        | Yes           |                                |
 | N/A                                                                                | Refactor hiring procedure to be fully asynchronous.| Mihnea           | 3                                    | 8                        | Yes           |                                |

+**General notes:** combined branch coverage of 97% achieved during this sprint.
+Only certain parts of the course, and hiring-procedure microservices are not covered by the test suite yet.

 # Main problems encountered
 ### Problem 1